 Updates in the G7X Mark III's hardware resulted in an improved burst shooting rate (now 20 fps), 4K video capability (no crop!), improved image buffer (now 70 shot RAW), and slow-motion video in 1080p.
-Although the image quality will remains the same, these improvements will give underwater photographers new tools underwater.
+Although the image quality remains the same as the G7X Mark II, these improvements will give underwater photographers new creative tools.

 U.S. MSRP Canon G7X Mark III: $750